joakimk/joakimk.github.com/_posts/2010-11-27-how-we-made-our-tests-fast-using-the-testbot-test-distribution-tool.markdown

 was still a bit too heavy we started to look for tools that would allow us to use all our computers when running the tests.

-The first project we found where [DeepTest](http://deep-test.rubyforge.org/) but never actually got up and running with it as it seemed way too complex.
+The first project we found was [DeepTest](http://deep-test.rubyforge.org/) but never actually got up and running with it as it seemed way too complex.

 We also found [specjour](https://github.com/sandro/specjour) but it